 Say you’re preparing to launch an exercise tracker app.
 The app relies on sensors to track movement and steps.
 However, the app is biased toward the movement of the people who designed it; you may not have considered, for instance, that some people move with the help of a wheelchair.
 Or that some people prefer to exercise in a pool.

-A group brings many different perspectives and ultimately introduces viewpoints you may never have considered.
+Group decision making captures many different perspectives and ultimately introduces viewpoints you may never have considered.
 That’s especially valuable when developing a product because those perspectives can be used to meet the needs of a much larger and diverse base of users.

 Gaining buy-in from stakeholders